Holly dealt with postpartum anxiety after her first baby was born.

 - I started with the small bottle just to see how I would react, but now that I know they work with zero side effects, I feel comfortable investing in the big jar when I can.

 - The instructions say to take two at a time each day, but I actually find that just taking one and then seeing how I feel after an hour (and taking one more if I need it) works better because they can make me feel sleepy.
-It's not bad; it's just that sometimes they calm me down to the point when I feel unproductive!
+It's not bad; it's just that sometimes they calm me down a little too much and that doesn't jive when I have work to turn in or an appointment to get ready for.

 2. Talk to a Therapist

 I invested some time and money into talk therapy.
-I'd always recommend therapy short-term when anxiety starts to get the best of you.
 Therapists work like a trail guide on your anxiety path.
 In my experience, anxiety isn't something that ever goes away completely but there's times that feel more uphill than others, you know?
 They can give you exercises and techniques to use when you're feeling really bad.

 How to Get the Most From Therapy